 Find out what remittance means and how to use it

-If you’ve moved abroad for work and are looking for an easy way to financially support loved ones back home, a remittance may provide the answer.
+If you’ve moved abroad for work, whether to Australia or elsewhere, and are looking for an easy way to financially support loved ones back home, a remittance may provide the answer.

 A remittance is simply the transfer of money between two groups, whether people, companies or billpayers.
 It’s a term usually associated with workers who send money back to their family from abroad.

 As of 2019 , around 800 million people around the world were said to be receiving remittances.